diku-dk/futhark/STYLE.md

 ------

 Use camel case (e.g. `functionName`) when naming functions and upper camel case (e.g. `DataType`) when naming data types.
-Feel free to use underscores for variables and parameters.
+Use underscores to separate words in variables and parameters.
+For compound names consisting of just two words, it is acceptable to not separate them at all, e.g. `flatarrs` instead of `flat_arrs.
+If a variable or parameter is also a function, use your judgement as to whether it is most like a function or most like a value.

 For readability reasons, don't capitalize all letters when using an abbreviation.
 For example, write `HttpServer` instead of